The Most Scenic Coastal Walks in Sydney

 This seaside city is a walker's paradise.
 Explore on foot with our edit of the best coastal walks in Sydney.

-Sydney’s coastline is a treasure trove of delights, from secluded bays to sheer sandstone cliffs, and home to some of Australia’s most striking wildlife.
-On a sunny spring day, there’s no better way to soak up Sydney’s offerings than with a cruisey coastal walk.
-Whether you’re channelling a cafe-hopping wander, or an immersive nature experience, Sydney’s coastal walk repertoire is world-class.
+Sydney’s coastline is a treasure trove of delights, from secluded bays to sheer sandstone cliffs.
+On a sunny Autumn day, there’s no better way to soak up Sydney’s offerings than with a cruisey coastal walk.
+Whether you’re channelling a cafe-hopping wander or an immersive nature experience, Sydney’s coastal walk repertoire is world-class.

 Curl Curl to Freshwater